jasonbayton/11ty/_src/android/create-and-manage-private-apps-for-android-enterprise.md

 ![](https://cdn.bayton.org/uploads/2018/12/2018-12-27-17.08.01.gif)

 You’re now creating a new private app.
-Add a name and upload the APK:
+Add a name and upload the APK (or AAB - see below):

 ![](https://cdn.bayton.org/uploads/2018/12/2018-12-27-17.08.34.gif)